splunk/public-o11y-docs/infrastructure/monitor/k8s.rst

    :description: Learn how to monitor Kubernetes resources with Splunk Observability Cloud.

 .. notes::
-    The class Kubernetes navigator is deprecated and will reach End of Support on ??.
+    The classic Kubernetes navigator is deprecated and will reach End of Support on ??.
 Anything else I should say here?

 .. notes::
     The following topic describes the classic Kubernetes navigator.
 See :ref:`infrastructure-k8s` for documentation on the new Kubernetes navigator.